felipez3r0/openclasses/Examples/Classes/Class07/README.md

 > Learning by practice (1 hour and 30 minutes)

-It's time to learn again by practicing, we will let the students try to improve their HTML page using CSS to stylize the content.
+It's time to learn by practicing, we will let the students try to improve their HTML page using CSS to stylize the content.

 ## Relevant Links